 k) Whenever the ICS is established, Town response forces should be assigned to specific ICS functions wherever they are needed including at the scene, at the EOC in a support role, or at an Area Command, if established.
-See Table I on page 22 for probable ICS

-Town of Marlborough Comprehensive Emergency Management Plan functional assignments by agency.
+See Table I on page 22 for probable ICS functional assignments by agency.
 Assignments may change as situation dictates or as directed by the EOC Manager.